topherCantrell/ZoeBoard/Construction.md

 # Connectors

 There are four connectors on the right side of the board.
 These are for the NeoPixel strips.

-There is a power connector on the left side of the board.
+The power connector on the left side of the board provides 9V-12V from the robot.

 <img src="https://github.com/team5858/ZoeBoard/blob/master/art/construct16.jpg" width="400">

-The connectors you attach have the shorter wires.
+Each connector has a mate.
+The connectors you attach to the have the shorter wires.
 The matching cables that connect to the robot are shown above the board in the photo.

 <img src="https://github.com/team5858/ZoeBoard/blob/master/art/construct17.jpg" width="400">